 There are many reasons user abandon their cart:

-• There are so many steps to checkout.
+There are too many steps to complete the checkout.

-Whatever their reason is, you must engage with these users to generate sales or at least try to if they genuinely want to buy.
-You can lose $4 trillion of revenue to abandoned acts, as per Business Insider.
+Whatever their reason is, you must engage with these users to try to generate sales.
+Businesses lose a big chunk of revenue to abandoned carts.
 But, take a deep breath.
 You can recover this loss using abandoned cart sequences.

 Abandoned cart recovery sequence example: